openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 In such case we may investigate if it's something generic enough to include, or we can instruct them to create new profile that would include `microshift-baseline` profile.

-Systemd daemon we'll provide to enable TuneD profile should have a strict requirement before it reboots the node, so it doesn't put it into a boot loop.
+To mitigate risk of entering boot loop by continuosly applying and rebooting the node, microshift-tuned daemon will compare checksums of previously applied version of the profile with current, and reboot the host only if user allows it in the config file.
-This pattern of reboot after booting affects the number of "effective" greenboot retries, so customers might need to account for that by increasing the number of retries.
+This pattern of reboot on first boot after installing/upgrading the system affects the number of "effective" greenboot retries, so customers might need to account for that by increasing the number of retries.